How Can I Get a Social Security Card While Living Abroad?

 Step 2: Complete Form SS-5-FS

 Collect all required original documents.
-Double-check expiration dates and ensure names match across all paperwork.
+Double-check expiration dates and make sure names match across all paperwork.
+If any documents are in a language other than English, bring a certified translation.

 Step 4: Attend Your Appointment

 Bring everything in person.
-Be prepared for an interview if you’re 12 or older and applying for the first time.
+Be prepared for an interview if you are 12 or older and applying for the first time.

 Step 5: Wait for Processing